michaelkleinbehance/XPSPL/docs/quickstart.rst

    class Math {

       /**
-       * This method will adds two numbers giving.
+       * This method will add the two numbers giving.
        */
       public function add($num_1, $num_2)
       {